 Located in the breathtaking Pithoragarh District, Nabhidhang is the viewpoint of the sacred Om Parvat.
-It is a must-visit destination for all devotees of lord Shiva as it offers the best view of Om Parvat with stunning landscapes.
+It is a must-visit destination for all devotees of Lord Shiva, as it offers the best view of Om Parvat with stunning landscapes.
 Pilgrims on their Adi Kailash Yatra must visit this sacred site.
-Our Nabhidhang travel guide includes all the information on how to reach, what to see, and the best time to visit.
+Our Nabhidhang travel guide includes all the information on how to reach it, what to see, and the best time to visit.

 Here are the top reasons for visiting the sacred and stunning place of Nabhidhang in Uttarakhand: